What Is Viral Hepatitis?

 Viral hepatitis is an infection that causes liver inflammation and damage.
 Inflammation is swelling that occurs when tissues of the body become injured or infected.
 Inflammation can damage organs.
 Researchers have discovered several different viruses that cause hepatitis, including hepatitis A, B, C, D, and E.

-Hepatitis A and hepatitis E typically spread through contact with food or water that has been contaminated by an infected person’s stool.
-People may also get hepatitis E by eating undercooked pork, deer, or shellfish.
+Hepatitis A and hepatitis E typically spread when a person consumes food or water that has been contaminated by an infected person’s stool.
+People may also get certain forms of hepatitis E by eating undercooked pork or wild animals, or if they consume water that has come in contact with stool from an infected animal.

-The hepatitis A and E viruses typically cause only acute, or short-term, infections.
-In an acute infection, your body is able to fight off the infection and the virus goes away.
+The hepatitis A and E viruses typically cause only acute infections.
+An acute infection lasts a short time, and then the virus goes away.

 The hepatitis B, C, and D viruses can cause acute and chronic, or long-lasting, infections.
-Chronic hepatitis occurs when your body isn’t able to fight off the hepatitis virus and the virus does not go away.
-Chronic hepatitis can lead to complications such as cirrhosis, liver failure, and liver cancer.
-Early diagnosis and treatment of chronic hepatitis can prevent or lower your chances of developing these complications.
+Chronic hepatitis occurs when the hepatitis virus stays in your body and doesn’t go away.
+Chronic hepatitis can lead to problems such as cirrhosis, liver failure, and liver cancer.
+Early diagnosis and treatment of chronic hepatitis can prevent or lower your chances of developing these problems.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases